Siakam has 35, Raptors use big 1st half to rout Jazz 130-110

 TIP-INS

 Jazz: Gobert missed a wide-open dunk in the first. … Utah made seven turnovers in the opening quarter, leading to 13 points for the Raptors.
-The Jazz finished with 18 turnovers.
+The Jazz finished with 18 turnovers. … Conley reached 12,000 career points in the opening quarter.

-Raptors: Eight Toronto players scored at least 10 points. … G Kyle Lowry (left thumb) sat for the 11th straight game. … Gasol scored all 11 of his points in the first quarter, one shy of his season-high for a full game. … Toronto had 12 assists on 15 baskets in the first. … C Dewan Hernandez returned after missing the previous four games because of a sprained right thumb.
+Raptors: Eight Toronto players scored at least 10 points. … G Kyle Lowry (left thumb) sat for the 11th straight game. … Gasol scored all 11 of his points in the first quarter, one shy of his season-high for a full game. … Toronto had 12 assists on 15 baskets in the first. … C Dewan Hernandez returned after missing the previous four games because of a sprained right thumb. … Toronto has won 11 of 13 meetings with the Jazz. … Toronto is 10-0 when OG Anunoby scores at least 10 points.
+He had 10 Sunday.

 HUGE HALVES